Skip to definition.

 1. The thick white fluid containing spermatozoa that is ejaculated by the male genital tract

-- semen, seed, seminal fluid, ejaculate, cum
+- semen, seed, seminal fluid, ejaculate

 Sounds like: cum

-Derived forms: comes, coming
+Derived forms: come, comes, coming

-Type of: arise, be, become, bodily fluid, body fluid, change, come about, develop, ensue, exist, experience, extend, fall out, go, go on, go through, grow, hap, happen, humor [US], humour [Brit, Cdn], lead, liquid body substance, locomote, move, occur, originate, pass, pass off, proceed, rank, result, rise, run, see, spring up, take place, travel, turn, uprise
+Type of: arise, be, become, bodily fluid, body fluid, change, come about, develop, ensue, exist, experience, extend, fall out, go, go on, go through, grow, hap [archaic], happen, humor [US], humour [Brit, Cdn], lead, liquid body substance, locomote, move, occur, originate, pass, pass off, proceed, rank, result, rise, run, see, spring up, take place, travel, turn, uprise

-Antonym: go
+Antonym: leave